-Local public health agencies have extensive knowledge of local healthcare networks, providers, and facilities.
-As such, local public health agencies are well-positioned to actively engage partners across the continuum of care through activities such as routine surveillance of reportable conditions; bidirectional communication with healthcare organizations; hosting, attending, and presenting at meetings and educational events involving healthcare facilities and organizations; and including evaluation of the potential for HAI/AR outbreaks in annual risk assessments.
+Extensive knowledge of local healthcare networks, providers, and facilities possessed by local public health agencies places them in a position to actively engage partners across the continuum of care prior to an outbreak occurring.
+Local public health agencies can develop engaged partnerships through activities such as routine surveillance of reportable conditions;

-The capacities of local public health agencies vary considerably in accordance with the populations they serve-from small, rural communities to large, metropolitan areas.
-Local public health agencies, along with state public health agencies, have roles and responsibilities, which will be described later in this section.
-When resources are limited, local public health agencies should obtain support from their state public health agencies, as necessary.
-In some jurisdictions (for example, those with centralized governance structures), the state public health agency may already fulfill these roles.
+bi-directional communication with healthcare organizations; attending, presenting at, and hosting meetings and educational events involving healthcare facilities and organizations; and including evaluation of potential for HAI/AR outbreaks in annual risk assessments.
+The capacity of local public health agencies varies considerably, with populations served varying from small, rural communities to large, metropolitan areas.
+Local public health agencies, along with state public health agencies, have roles and responsibilities as described below; when resources are limited, local public health agencies should obtain support from state public health agencies as necessary.
+In some jurisdictions (for example, those with centralized governance structures), the state public health agency might fulfill these roles.